 Here are some randomly-selected pictures of mouse-control and mouse-proofing jobs we've done in Metro Chattanooga, Tennessee and elsewhere.

-Mouse gap around a gas pipe in Chattanooga
+Mouse hole inside a house in Chattanooga

 Mouse droppings in an attic in Chattanooga